madglory/open-source-developer-portal/app/guides/webhooks/index.md

 layout: twoColumn
 section: guides
 type: guide
 guide:
     name: webhooks
     step: overview
 title: Webhooks
 description: Webhooks for payments within your application by utilizing our open API with no per transaction fees.
 ---

 # Webhooks

 A webhook is a means of notifying a third-party application of the occurrence of an event with some relevant information.
-In the Dwolla V2 API, webhooks are currently triggered by the following resources:
+In the Gamelocker V2 API, webhooks are currently triggered by the following resources:

 - Customers
 - Documents